voorhoede/plastic-soup-surfer/README.md

 # Plastic Soup Surfer site

 Running this project also requires a **.env** file!
-This file contains passwords and keys for all the required service and is not commited to the repo.
+This file contains passwords and keys for all the required service and might be different for each environment.
+It is not commited to the repo!
 (Please ask Bas or Remco to send you the .env file)

 ## Dev environment